|From Metaphysical Freedom |

 Once again, the very existence of individuals, of regular action, etc. is presupposed by these very discussions and constitutes a praxeological established fact that precedes any experimental test and can be but confirmed by any such test.
 The language with which we describe individual human action proves by its very possibility that human action exists, possesses individual coherence; and the existence of complex prosperous society around us, of which language is but an aspect, proves that this coherent individual action can be crowned with enough success to create and sustain said society.

 : The more sagacious reader may have detected that the previous statement is improper if taken as a definition of metaphysical liberty.
 Indeed, we're just transforming a ``can or cannot´´ into a ``may or may not´´.
 This may may quantify over a different space than this can, and may bring a useful change in conceptual change in representation.
 But it doesn't reduce freedom to a more basic concept that doesn't suppose freedom.
-We invite same sagacious reader to anticipate how we will eschew the need to solve this issue.
+We invite same sagacious reader to anticipate how we will eschew the need to solve this issue in next section.

 : Although the idea of Epistemic Freedom seems to be implicit in many contexts, I had never seen it explicitly articulated; when prompted to write about complex systems, I wanted to make this idea the main thesis of an essay on liberty in social systems.
 But no sooner had I started to write the current essay that I stumbled on an article by Eric S. Raymond, ``The Predictability Account Of Free Will´´ [B5], that states this idea plainly and clearly.
 If no one else published it before, credits should thus go to ESR for this philosophical discovery.
 Being scooped discouraged me, which explains the long time it is taking me to complete this essay.
 My bad for not publishing earlier, and my salute to ESR.